-(f) Forwarding the signed application to the IAC Judges Certification Chairperson who will verify that official IAC records agree with the application and that all requirements of 2.6.1(a)-(e) have been met; certify the applicant as an IAC Regional Judge; and annotate the records to reflect the applicant's date of certification as an IAC Regional Judge.
+(e) The IAC Judges Certification Chairperson will verify that official IAC records agree with the application and that all requirements of 2.6.1(a)-(d) have been met; certify the candidate as an IAC Regional Judge; and annotate the records to reflect the candidate's date of certification as an IAC Regional Judge.
 A newly certified Regional Judge will be added to the IAC Approved List of Judges upon completion of the current-year Revalidation and Currency (R&C) Exam.
 However, the R&C Exam is not required if the newly certified Judge completed the Judges School, Regional Judge Exam, and Practical Exam within the current contest year.

-2.6.2 NEW APPLICANTS FOR NATIONAL JUDGE
+2.6.2 NEW CANDIDATES FOR NATIONAL JUDGE

-New applications for National Judge may be certified after:
+New candidates for National Judge may be certified after:

-- (a) Completing an approved IAC "Advanced Aerobatic Judging" or "recurrency portion" (2nd day) of an approved IAC "Introduction to Aerobatic Judging" course within the current or previous contest year prior to application for National Judge Certification. - (b) Passing the current IAC National Judge Exam with a minimum score of 80% within the current or previous contest year prior to application for National Judge Certification. - (c) Performing as a Regional Judge in at least 3 contests for no less 80 flights, of which 25 are Advanced or Unlimited, and serving as the Assistant to a Chief Judge for a minimum of ten (10) flights, within the current or previous two contest years prior to application for National Judge Certification. - (d) Filling out the current National Judge Application Form. - (e) Following successful completion of the requirements delineated in 2.6.2(a) through (d) above, requesting a current National Judge to select another current National Judge to jointly administer an oral/written Practical Exam, to be accomplished in person at a time and place mutually agreeable between the applicant and examining Judges.
-Prior to commencement of the Practical Exam, the applicant must present to the examining judges:
+- (a) Completing an approved IAC "Advanced Aerobatic Judging" or "recurrency portion" (2nd day) of an approved IAC "Introduction to Aerobatic Judging" course within the current or previous contest year. - (b) Passing the current IAC National Judge Exam with a minimum score of 80% within the current or previous contest year. - (c) Performing as a Regional Judge in at least 3 contests for no less 80 flights, of which 25 are Advanced or Unlimited, and serving as the Assistant to a Chief Judge for a minimum of ten (10) flights, within the current or previous two contest years. - (d) Following successful completion of the requirements delineated in 2.6.2(a) through (c) above, requesting a current National Judge to select another current National Judge to jointly administer an oral/written Practical Exam, to be accomplished in person at a time and place mutually agreeable between the candidate and examining Judges.
+Prior to commencement of the Practical Exam, the candidate must present to the examining judges an official IAC communication stating that all prerequisites were successfully completed.